Man & Van York Removals

 A Brief History of York

 The Romans founded the city of York after building a fort between the rivers Ouse and Foss in the 1st Century AD.
-Within a 100 years a small town had grown around the fort.
+Within 100 years, a small town had grown around the fort.
 The Roman name for York was Eboracum which comes from the Celtic meaning the place with yew trees.
-The town continued to expand and became an important hub in Roman Britain but from the 4th Century Roman civilisation began to breakdown and after the Romans left in 407AD towns began to deteriorate.
+The town continued to expand and became an important hub in Roman Britain but from the 4th Century Roman civilisation began to break down and after the Romans left in 407AD towns began to deteriorate.

 The Middle Ages

 After the Romans departed York began to decline with many of the Roman buildings becoming ruins.
 In 627 AD a Bishop was appointed and work on a cathedral began in the 8th century.
 By the middle of the 9th century York was a flourishing town with an active community of craftsmen and regular markets.
 Whilst the town was growing it had still not come anywhere close to reaching the size it was under the Roman empire.